KenWillmott/SST-6809/README.md

 http://jefftranter.blogspot.com/2019/01/a-6809-single-board-computer.html

 It can be seen that what I call the Searle-Tranter design, has the following features:
-- minimal ICs needed to make a useful stand alone system
+- minimal ICs employed to make a useful stand alone system
 - no PAL, GAL, or other programmable support logic ("glue") IC's, instead only standard 74xx MSI logic parts
 - entirely through hole, DIP IC construction consistent with a vintage design.
 No surface mount components at all